-Knative (pronounced “kay-nay-tiv”) is collection of components that provides the missing building blocks that developers need to create modern, source-centric, container-based cloud-native applications.
+Knative (pronounced “kay-nay-tiv”) is a collection of components that provides the missing building blocks that developers need to create modern, source-centric, container-based cloud native applications.
 The project helps cloud service providers and enterprise platform operators deliver a serverless experience to their developers running Function as a Service (FaaS), PaaS, and Container as a Service (CaaS) workloads using Kubernetes and Istio.

 Cloud Foundry (CF) BOSH is a cloud-agnostic open source tool for release engineering, deployment, and lifecycle management of complex distributed systems.
 It’s designed to package, deploy, and manage infrastructure on any cloud.
 Though most Cloud Foundry deployments use CF BOSH, if you’re a developer, you may not have worked with CF BOSH directly.
 Most distributions and managed Cloud Foundry environments use CF BOSH to holistically manage the environment so that you can focus on coding and delivering business value.

-Project Reactor, sponsored by Tanzu, is a fourth-generation Reactive library for building non-blocking applications on the Java Virtual Machine (JVM) based on the Reactive Streams Specification.
+Project Reactor, sponsored by VMware, is a fourth-generation Reactive library for building nonblocking applications on the Java Virtual Machine (JVM) based on the Reactive Streams Specification.
 This foundation is used by the Spring Framework in version 5.0 and above.
 Project Reactor is released under the terms of the Apache License, version 2.0.